Vetusta Morla: History

 Three years later, in the spring of 2011, the band released their second album, Mapas (Maps), which also became popular.
 It had a more complex and minor-key sound than Un día en el mundo.
-The next year, having rich tour experience and two full-length albums, the band decided to undertake an experiment by recording with the Regional Symphony Orchestra of Murcia in order to raise money for the restoration of the Narciso Yepes Conservatory building in the city of Lorca, which had been damaged in an earthquake in May 2011.
+The next year, having increased tour experience and two full-length albums, the band undertook an experiment by recording with the Regional Symphony Orchestra of Murcia in order to raise money for the restoration of the Narciso Yepes Conservatory building in the city of Lorca, which had been damaged in an earthquake in May 2011.
 The concert was officially released almost a year later in the spring of 2012.

-Later that same year, the band completed another interesting experiment and released an original soundtrack album for a video game called Los Rios De Alice (Rivers of Alice) from Delirium Studios.
+Later that same year, the band released an original soundtrack album for the video game Los Rios De Alice (Rivers of Alice) from Delirium Studios.
 The disc consists mainly of instrumental compositions with only one track, "Los Buenos" ("The Good Ones"), a song in their usual style.

 At the end of 2013, the band announced the release of their third album, La Deriva (Drift).
 The first single "Golpe maestro" ("Masterstroke") was released in Spain on February 23, 2014, and the album itself on April 8, 2014.
 This was accompanied by numerous concerts and music videos.
 Their, Mismo sitio, distinto lugar (Same site, different place), was recorded at Hansa Studios in Berlin and released on November 10, 2017.

-In 2017, the band took part in an unusual audiovisual project from the Spanish national broadcaster Radio 3.
+In 2017, the band took part in an audiovisual project from the Spanish national broadcaster Radio 3.
 Called Suena Guernica, (Singing Guernica), it commemorated the 80th anniversary of the painting of the same name by Pablo Picasso.
 As part of this project, famous Spanish musicians performed several songs in a front of the painting, which hangs in the Reina Sofia Museum in Madrid.
 Vetusta Morla performed three songs: "Alto!" and "Golpe Maestro" from their third album and "Puente de los franceses", a folk song from the Spanish Civil War.

 In 2020, the band released an experimental album MSDL - Canciones dentro de canciones ("Songs in Songs"), which the musicians themselves describe as a nesting doll, where the songs from the fourth album were rethought in a different format.
 In 2021, they announced the upcoming release of a sixth studio album, Cable a Tierra (Cable to Earth).